aimms/documentation/rlink/setup.rst

 .. important::

     The function :token:`install.packages` is a normal R function and can  also be called in RLink.
-The AIMMS Cloud Server requires the linux version of the packages and on CRAN they are only provided as source.
+The AIMMS Cloud Server requires the Linux version of the packages and on CRAN they are only provided as source.
 This means that an app installing a package will always have to download and compile it, every time the app is launched, adding considerable to the startup time.

 RLink and DataLink
 ------------------